jameswyper/rupture/Status and Plan.md

 High

-15. Events - moderator and subscriber threads need to be part of the root device.
+15. Events
+- need to cater for resetting after events
+- code header responses for sub / cancel sub / renew
+- how to notify when socket response has been sent?

 Medium